rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 **Order Information:**
 - `order.type`: Set to "program_subscription" to indicate subscription request
 - `order.provider`: References the selected provider from on_search response
-- `order.items`: Contains the specific DF program being subscribed to
+- `order.items`: Contains the specific DF program consumer wishes to subscribe

 **Item Details:**
 - `id`: Program identifier from the catalog (used to identify specific program)
-- `quantity.value`: Load reduction capacity committed by consumer (in kW)
-- `descriptor`: Program name and description for confirmation

 **Fulfillment Method:**
-- `id`: Selected fulfillment method from available options (e.g., "manual_optin")
+- `id`: Selected fulfillment option from available options
-- `agent`: Consumer organization details for program enrollment
-- `stops`: Contains consumer's meter location and operational timeframe
+- `stops`: Contains consumer's location and operational timeframe

-**Consumer Commitment Tags:**
-- `load_capacity`: Total capacity consumer commits to reduce
-- `participation_mode`: Chosen participation type (manual/automated)
-- `availability_schedule`: When consumer is available for DF events
-- `response_commitment`: Consumer's guaranteed response time capability

-This request formally commits the consumer to participate in the selected DF program with specified capacity and operational parameters.
+This request formally commits the consumer to participate in the selected DF program.

 #### 7.2.2 DF program Subscription confirmation (on_confirm API)